 Tattoos/PiercingsTattoos and non-ear piercings should never be seen at school, so they are not a distraction for others.
 Henna, markers, and other delible symbols are considered tattoos.

 HairStudents’ hairstyles and lengths should reflect the wholesome, traditional, and practical expectations listed in the dress code.
 Only natural hair colors are acceptable.
 Hair must be clean and not draw attention to it.
 Girls’ hair accessories must not distract from learning, but may reflect personal style.
 Boys will refrain from decorating their hair.
 Hats are not allowed during school hours.

 Sweaters/OuterwearSweaters likes those that are included in the Dress Code Catalog are permitted during school hours.
 Other sweaters, sweatshirts, fleece jackets, or pullovers must be removed once inside the classroom.

 Coats and jackets which are intended for outwear should be removed upon entering the classroom.
 Outer wear that could be identified with unwholesome groups should be avoided.
 Hats and sunglasses should be taken off inside the building.

 Physical Education and GymStudents are to be prepared for the day’s activities, including P.E. and Gym.
-Please see the Uniform Catalog for examples of approved gym clothing.
+Please see the Dress Code Catalog for examples of approved gym clothing.
 Students should either wear or bring non-marking sneakers appropriate for running and other P.E. activities on days they have PE class.
 PE shorts must be a minimum to mid-thigh or longer.

 LCS Policy Adopted June 6, 2011